python/cpython/Doc/library/curses.rst

 .. function:: mouseinterval(interval)

-   Sets the maximum time in milliseconds that can elapse between press and release events in order for them to be recognized as a click, and returns the previous interval value.
+   Set the maximum time in milliseconds that can elapse between press and release events in order for them to be recognized as a click, and return the previous interval value.
 The default value is 200 msec, or one fifth of a second.

 .. function:: mousemask(mousemask)

-   Sets the mouse events to be reported, and returns a tuple ``(availmask, oldmask)``.   *availmask* indicates which of the specified mouse events can be reported; on complete failure it returns 0.  *oldmask* is the previous value of the given window's mouse event mask.
+   Set the mouse events to be reported, and return a tuple ``(availmask, oldmask)``.   *availmask* indicates which of the specified mouse events can be reported; on complete failure it returns 0.  *oldmask* is the previous value of the given window's mouse event mask.
 If this function is never called, no mouse